About automated extensions

 View automated extensions

 To see which automated extensions have been added to your ads, or to remove automated extensions from your ads, first you'll need to locate them.
 In the previous AdWords experience, you can view automated extensions by clicking the Ad extensions tab and selecting "Automated extensions report” from the drop-down "View" menu.
 If you'd like to edit your automated extensions, click on the Automated extensions options (advanced) link located beneath the table, then click Edit.
-In the new AdWords experience, click Ads & extensions in the page menu on the left, then click More at the top of the page and select Automated extensions from the drop-down menu.
+In the new AdWords experience, click Ads & extensions in the page menu on the left, then select Automated extensions at the top of the page.

 Types of automated extensions